zwangphy/myLeetCode/leetcode/two_sum.md

 ## solution 1 (brute force)

-Compute the sum of every pair and check if it equal `target`.
+Compute the sum of every pair and check if it equals `target`.

 Time complexity: O(n^2)